Zugspitze stopper puller

 Program and schedule

-- Mountain guide:in with the appropriate qualifications
+- Mountain guide with the appropriate qualifications

-- Necessary alpine equipment (Edelrid rope combination, via ferrata set, and helmet on loan)
+- Necessary alpine equipment (Edelrid rope combination, via ferrata set and helmet on loan)

 Meeting point at the parking lot of the Eibsee cable car, issue of rental equipment.
 Joint ascent via the Wiener Neustädter Hütte to the Zugspitze.
 Afterwards descent with the Zugspitzbahn.

-Furthermore, there is usually much less "traffic" here than on the main routes.
+In addition, there is usually much less "traffic" here than on the main routes.

-The via ferrata passages are technically not too difficult, but you already have a good 1,400 meters of altitude in your legs.
+The via ferrata passages are not too technically difficult, but you already have a good 1,400 meters of altitude in your legs.

 Christof Schellhammer

-State certified mountain and ski guide
+State-certified mountain and ski guide

 Mountain School Director